The Role of Your Committee

 - Is responsible for determining if your coursework meets the standard of rigor and ambition to merit receiving your degree(s) in your major(s)

-Selecting your Advisory Committee
+Selecting Your Committee

 - One faculty member must be from your major department even if your project is not directly relevant to your major.